Zilong-Li/vcfppR/cran-comments.md

 ## R CMD check results

-❯ checking top-level files ...
-WARNING
-  A complete check needs the 'checkbashisms' script.
-  See section ‘Configure and cleanup’ in the ‘Writing R Extensions’ manual.
+New submission

+* Possibly misspelled words in DESCRIPTION:
+  BCF (7:162)
+  htslib (7:84, 7:133)
+  VCF (2:55, 7:158)
+  vcfpp (7:209)

+Size of tarball: 5132553 bytes

-❯ checking for GNU extensions in Makefiles ...
+* checking for GNU extensions in Makefiles ...
 NOTE GNU make is a SystemRequirements.

-❯ checking pragmas in C/C++ headers and code ...
-NOTE File which contains pragma(s) suppressing diagnostics:
-    ‘src/htslib-1.18/htscodecs/htscodecs/fqzcomp_qual.c’

-❯ checking compilation flags used ...
-NOTE
-  Compilation used the following non-portable flag(s):
-    ‘-mavx2’ ‘-mavx512f’ ‘-mpopcnt’

-0 errors ✔ | 1 warning ✖ | 3 notes ✖